shaliulab/idoc_docs/docs/usage.md

 * Power on the machine and verify that all the PSUs are providing the expected voltages

 * Verify camera and IR light functionality
-    * Activate the IR light via the switch on the relay control box
+    * Activate the IR light via the switch on the relay control box *Picture highlighting where the switch is*
     * Use the Pylon camera software on your PC to connect to the camera and activate a live feed.
 You should see a grayscale image with all the IDOC ROIs and the 3 tracking dots clearly illuminated.
 Make sure there is no image tearing or any artefacts.
+    *2 pictures - 1 for how to interpret the buttons in the Pylon software, 1 for an image of what to look for in the video feed, highlighting the dots*
         * If image tearing/artefacts show up, you will need to plug-and-unplug the camera from the PC.
 Pay special attention to how stable the USB connection is (connector not wobbling in socket).

 * Verify proper functionality of air/odour delivery system
     * Check whether the water level in the air washing and warming section is sufficient.
 The air washing bottle should have roughly 600ml of water, and the water bath should have enough to submerge most of the washing bottle in.
     * IMPORTANT!
-Check that the 3-way stopcock is positioned to allow for air/odour delivery and that the passive airflow is blocked
+Inside the enclosure, check that the 3-way stopcock is positioned to allow for air/odour delivery and that the passive airflow is blocked.
     * Connect your mineral oil and odour bottles to their respective in-/out-flow tubes.
 Make sure the air inflow into the bottles is directed into the oil (air needs to bubble through the oil).
 If done wrong, you can end up pumping oils into the airflow system of the IDOC!
     * Activate both the main air supply and the vacuum pumps from the relay control panel, and check the following:
         * Air inflow rates for both left and right side should be matching.
 Make any necessary adjustments at the inflow manifold
         * Air inflow and vacuumed outflow rates should be matching
         * Flow rates for odour and clean air should be equal.
 To check this, activate odour flow from the relay control panel for just one of the sides (left/right) and see if the flow rates match for both channels.
 Repeat this process for both channels.
 If flow rates become unequal when switching to odour, you will have to check the flow path for leaks or blockages.
             * Make sure all luers and bottle caps are tight
             * Verify the state of the tubing.
 Make sure there are no points of blockage (tight bends, debris, weight on tubing) or leakage.
-You can check for the latter by squeezing the tube shut.
-If the inflow rate does not go to 0 when you do this, then there is a leak between the odour bottle and crimp point.
+You can check for leaks by squeezing the tube shut.
+If the inflow rate does not go to 0 when you do this, then there is a leak between the odour bottle and your crimp point.
-    * Finish up by turning off the airflow and vacuum from the relay control panel
+    * Finish up by turning off the airflow and vacuum from the relay control panel *Video - First scene checking the air washing stage: look at temp and water levels.
+Second scene to highlight us turning the valve inside the enclosure and pointing out which way it needs to be with edits.
+Third scene to point out us switching on the relevant valves, followed by us pointing out the matching levels on the flowmeters*

 * Start up the IDOC logs on your control PC and make sure there are no error messages in the logs.